microsec/passbyme2fa-client-php/README.md

 - libcurl

 ## Installation
-PassBy[ME] client is available via Composer/Packagist.
+PassBy[ME]2FA client is available via Composer/Packagist.

 In your `composer.json`: